-15. Electronic Throttle Control (ETC) Warning Light - If Equipped the engine running your vehicle will usually be drivable, however, see your dealer for service as soon as possible.
+This light informs you of a problem with the Electronic Throttle Control (ETC) system.
+If a problem is detected, the light will come on while the engine is running.
+Cycle the ignition key when the vehicle has completely stopped and the shift lever is placed in the PARK position.
+The light should turn off.
+If the light remains lit with the engine running your vehicle will usually be drivable, however, see an authorized dealer for service as soon as possible.
 If the light is flashing when the engine is running, immediate service is required and you may experience reduced performance, an elevated/rough idle or engine stall and your vehicle may require towing.
-The light will come on when the ignition is first turned on and remain on for 15 seconds as a bulb check.
+The light will come on when the ignition is first turned ON and remain on briefly as a bulb check.
 If the light does not come on during starting, have the system checked by an authorized dealer.